neha305/NLP_Assignment1/README.md

-Medical Report ORC Extraction for NLP Home Assignment
+Medical Report OCR Extraction for NLP Home Assignment

 Steps to run the project: